sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 We want to decrease time to value and make it easier for any developer to get value out of Batch Changes.
 We measure success here by tracking:

-- the number of Batch Changes MAUs per active customer
 - the batch changes success rate (number of batch changes that get applied / number of batch changes that stay in preview)

 ### Discoverability and end to end use cases